-Please Contact me for more information or if you would like to purchase an available art work.
+Please Contact me for more information and prices or if you would like to purchase an available art work.
+Prints are available online.

 This painting is a symbolic representation of the way of the world today.
 It is about everyone’s life and a shared sensibility in relation to the underlying and large events that we are all experiencing and the common anxiety we feel.
 For instance, global warming; Brexit; the threat of terrorism….
 There is an underlying uncertainty in the world today that seems more acute.